-Yes, the referring family will receive a tuition credit of $1,000 (Early Admissions Cycle) or $750 (Regular Admissions Cycle) for each new family referred to and attending BASIS Independent Manhattan or our sister campus, BASIS Independent Brooklyn.
+Yes, the referring family will receive a tuition credit of $1,000 (Early Admissions Cycle) or $750 (Regular Admissions Cycle) for each new family referred to and attending a BASIS Independent School.
 The new family will also receive a $250 credit.
 In order to be eligible as a referring family, your child must be currently enrolled in a BASIS Independent School, or, apply before the new family and the new family must name your family on their child’s application for admission.
 Learn more.

 What resources will you have in your school for students with special needs?

 What distinguishes BASIS Independent Schools from BASIS Charter Schools?

-BASIS Independent Schools and BASIS Charter Schools a part of the BASIS Curriculum Schools Network.
-All BASIS Curriculum Schools feature the tested, refined, and proven educational philosophy and learning approach that has been developed since 1998 and now has 37 schools across the United States and internationally.
+All BASIS Independent Schools feature the tested, refined, and proven educational philosophy and learning approach that has been developed since 1998 and now have 5 schools across the United States.